wp-plugins/enhanced-tooltipglossary/readme.txt

 * **Synonyms** - Users of the CM Tooltip Pro can add several Synonyms for each term, so that the Tooltip is be made to appear for all Synonyms in posts or pages that are listed in the Glossary index [View Demo](http://jumpstartcto.com/glossary/minimal-viable-product/), Glossary Term Page: [View Image](http://static.cminds.com/wp-content/uploads/edd/glossarypro10.jpg)
 * **Singular and Plural** - Supports different variations of nouns that allow the user to specify a definition for each term according to the specific use of the word.
 The Tooltip will appear for all variations in all posts and pages.
 [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99D.png)
 * Related Glossary terms - Relates Glossary terms to a specified term which is displayed according to control settings.
 [View Demo](http://jumpstartcto.com/glossary/javascript)
-* Definition in Index - Show the Terms AND the Definitions in an Alphabetically sorted index.
-[View Image](http://www.cminds.com/wp-content/uploads/edd/glossarypro18.png)
 * **Glossary Search**  -  Glossary index page is included within a local search engine.
 [Demo](http://jumpstartcto.com/glossary/)
 * Glossary **Categories**  -  Glossary categories are supported and can be used in glossary page, also set with a Shortcode.
 [View Demo](http://jumpstartcto.com/glossary-shortcode/) , [Categories in Glossary Index](http://jumpstartcto.com/glossary)
 * **Tags** - Tooltip Glossary now supports tags per each term.
 Tags are shown also on the Glossary index page and allow easy filtering of terms.
 * Exclude Term  -  Glossary terms can be excluded from the Glossary index and Tooltip.
 [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99A.png)
-* Term Target Link  -  Terms are linked and can be targeted to go to an external or custom link [View Demo - Click on Ajax and you will be taken outside of site](http://jumpstartcto.com/ajax-2/)
+* **Term Target Link**  -  Terms are linked and can be targeted to go to an external or custom link [View Demo - Click on Ajax and you will be taken outside of site](http://jumpstartcto.com/ajax-2/)
 * **Custom Characters** - Support for custom characters in alphabetical index [View Image](http://static.cminds.com/wp-content/uploads/edd/glossarypro19.png) [View Demo in Finnish](http://finnished.com/glossary/) [More in Finnish](http://finnished.com/meet-bingo/)

 **Pro Version Features - Customization**

-* Link Style - The Pro version of the CM ToolTip gives you the ability to change term link style.
+* **Link Style** - The Pro version of the CM ToolTip gives you the ability to change term link style.
 [See Image that shows settings](http://static.cminds.com/wp-content/uploads/edd/04-03-2013-15-42-01.png)
-* Tooltip Style - Ability to change Tooltip shape, color and border.
+* **Tooltip Style** - Ability to change Tooltip shape, color and border.
 [View Demo](http://jumpstartcto.com/glossary/) (Highlight any term) , [See Image that shows settings](http://static.cminds.com/wp-content/uploads/edd/04-03-2013-15-42-01.png)
-* Term page Template - Term page uses a template that can be edited and changed.
+* **Term page Template** - Term page uses a template that can be edited and changed.
-* Change tooltip font - Select the Tooltip font from 8 available Google fonts [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99B.png)
+* **Change tooltip font** - Select the Tooltip font from 8 available Google fonts [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99B.png)
-* Transparent tooltip background - Tooltip can now have a transparent background.
+* **Transparent tooltip** background - Tooltip can now have a transparent background.
 This supports showing images and videos.
-*
+* **Index page style** - Show the Terms AND the Definitions in an Alphabetically sorted index.
+[View Image](http://www.cminds.com/wp-content/uploads/edd/glossarypro18.png)

 **Pro Version Features - Benefits**

 * Anchors inside Tooltip - Tooltip can include anchors which the user can click.
 [View Demo - Hover over HTML](http://jumpstartcto.com/javascript/)